dmason-mlb/testrail-exporter/README.md

 7. Choose export format:
    - Click "Export to XML" for TestRail-compatible XML
-   - Click "Export to Xray CSV" for Xray-compatible CSV (a dialog will let you select columns)
+   - Click "Export to CSV" for Xray-compatible CSV (a dialog will let you select columns)
    - Click "Export Both" to export both formats

+   > **Note:** You can select which columns are included in the CSV export.
+The XML export includes all available fields and does not support customization of exported fields.

 8. Exported files are timestamped and saved in your export directory.
 Detailed logs are saved in a `logs` subdirectory.

 ## Export Formats

-### JSON Format

-The exported JSON file contains:

-- Project information (id, name)
-- Test cases with:
-  - Standard fields (id, title, suite_name, section_name, etc.)
-  - Human-readable names instead of IDs (suite_name, section_name, priority_name, type_name)
-  - Custom fields (prefixed with `custom_`)

 ### Xray CSV Format